KOTOR-Community-Portal/website-content/content/faq/lore.md

 There is some evidence suggesting that Kreia and Kae are the same person.
 Kavar says that he thought Kreia died in the Mandalorians Wars, which Kreia at no point indicated she had taken part in.
 Atris says that "Kreia" is not her name.
 There is some animosity between Kreia and the Exile over the Handmaiden when she arrives, and Kreia is quick to avoid her.
 Kreia herself says she knew Kae, and hesitates when she calls her "beautiful"—a description which Atton at one point applies to Kreia, or at least says that she would've been if she were younger.
 Both Kreia and Kae were exiled from the order, and, most interestingly, both Kae and Kreia are referred to as the first teachers of Revan.

 Even so, despite multiple requests for clarification, there has never been confirmation for this theory from Chris Avellone.
-However, before the game was released, promotional teasers written by Avellone indicate that Kreia was still a Jedi and only first traveled to Malachor after the battle there, following either the end of the Mandalorian Wars or the Jedi Civil War (it's not clear which), and fell to the Dark Side because of its intense power there.
-Whether she first went to Malachor V after the Mandalorian Wars or Jedi Civil War, if this promotional text is treated as true, either eventuality makes it much less likely that Kreia and Kae are one in the same.
+However, before the game was released, promotional teasers written by Avellone indicate that Kreia was still a Jedi and only first traveled to Malachor after the battle there, following either the end of the Mandalorian Wars or the Jedi Civil War (it's not clear which), and fell to the Dark Side because of its intense strength there.
+Whether she first went to Malachor V after the Mandalorian Wars or Jedi Civil War, if this promotional text is taken to be true, either eventuality makes it much less likely that Kreia and Kae are one in the same.
 Kae was known to have fought at Malachor and specifically on its surface, and if she were to have fallen to the Dark Side, it's much more likely she would have done it then, in that great moment of trauma which was designed by Revan specifically to convert the Jedi to his cause.
 Kreia falling by happenstance years later makes it more likely that what we are being told on the surface is actually true: Kae died at Malachor, and Kreia is a separate individual.

 ___